Wanli Emperor: Donglin movement and factional struggles (1606–1620)

 In the 1593 evaluation, the Donglins utilized their positions in the Ministry of Personnel and the Censorate to eliminate the followers of the grand secretaries.
 The newly appointed Senior Grand Secretary, Wang Xijue, was unable to support his party members.
 He did, however, request the dismissal of several organizers of the purge during additional evaluations.
 The head of the Censorate opposed this, but the Emperor ultimately agreed, sparking further protests from junior officials, including future founders of the Donglin Academy.
-(Note: As a result of the conflict of 1594, Zhao Nanxing and later Gu Xiancheng were expelled from their official positions.
-Gao Panlong was transferred to the far south.)
+(Note: Zhao Nanxing and, later, Gu Xiancheng were dismissed from their official positions, while Gao Panlong was transferred to the far southern province of Guangdong.)
 By the time of the 1599 evaluation, the Donglin opposition had lost its influence, resulting in a more peaceful evaluation.
 In the 1605 evaluation, the Donglin movement once again attacked their opponents, and through Wen Chun, the head of the Censorate, and Yang Shiqiao, Vice Minister of Personnel, demanded the dismissal of 207 officials from the capital and 73 from Nanjing.
 The Emperor did not agree to such a large-scale purge and explicitly stated that several of the accused officials should remain in their positions.
 This was an unprecedented refusal and sparked sharp criticism, leading to a months-long debate filled with mutual recriminations.
 Even Heaven seemed to intervene when lightning struck the Temple of Heaven.
 Eventually, the accused officials were forced to resign, but so were the organizers of the purge, including Grand Secretary Shen Yiguan, the following year.
 While the Donglins were successful in dismissing their opponents, they did not have suitable candidates for top positions.
 Even when a candidate like Li Sancai emerged, he was thwarted in the same way—through an attack on his moral integrity—in Li's case, through bribery.
 This was also the first instance where a connection to the Donglin movement was used as an argument against a candidate.

 In the 1611 evaluation, two anti-Donglin factions clashed, resulting in the downfall of their leaders (Tang Binyin, Chancellor of Nanking University, and Gu Tianjun, teacher of the heir apparent).
 The career of the highest-ranking Donglin sympathizer, Vice Minister of Personnel and Hanlin Academy scholar Wang Tu, was also ruined.
 In the 1617 evaluation, three cliques based on regional origin were in conflict, formed by anti-Donglin censors.
 In the last decade of the Wanli Emperor's reign, the indecisive bureaucrat Fang Congzhe led the Grand Secretariat, while the Emperor left many high administrative positions vacant for long periods and simply ignored polemical memoranda.